semaphoreP/codeastro/Day0/INSTALL.md

     git clone https://github.com/sblunt/orbitize.git
     cd orbitize
-    py.test
+    pytest --mode codeastro

-You may get some warnings, but you should see 0 errors if your setup is working.
+You may get some warnings, but you should see 0 errors and a secret code at the end of the output.
+We will ask you for the secret code to check your python installation is all working.

 If you run into any issues, [contact us](mailto:sblunt@caltech.edu).
 We will hold a "virtual office hours" session for technical setup questions.